Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If you find yourself digging around in your child’s Halloween bucket looking for a Twix bar year after year, this recipe is a must-make.
+If you find yourself digging around in your child’s Halloween bucket looking for a Twix bar year after year, this recipe and twix cookies are both must-makes.
 I’ll be honest and say these don’t taste exactly like the original—they’re softer, chewier and…just all around better.
 They remind me of my salted caramel butter bars, but with a chocolate twist, and a bit similar to this toffee candy!

 Personally, given the choice, these homemade Twix bars knock the wrapped version out of the park, every time.
 Imagine biting into a thick butter shortbread crust, chewy caramel, and milk chocolate all at once.
 Yes, it’s basically heaven in your mouth!